capnemo/prime_gen/readme.md

 # Fast prime number generator.

 prime_gen is a utility to generate primes.
 It is based on the axiom that for any prime p > 4, p = 6k+1 or 6k-1.
+It uses trial division.
+For any number n, if n % d != 0 for all 5 < d < sqrt(n), then n is a prime.
+Running times
+All primes under 10^10
+real	4m55.524s
+user	157m5.744s
+sys	0m3.356s

 ## Build the software.
 git clone the project to your machine.
 Run make from the root directory.
 ## Prerequisites